-The Gerber format was named after Joseph Gerber, who fled his native Austria from the Nazis, and arrived in the USA as a teenager, alone and penniless.
+The Gerber format was named after Joseph Gerber, who fled his native Austria from the Nazis, and arrived in penniless the USA, alone with his mother.
 With his technical genius and work ethic he became a very successful inventor and technical entrepreneur.
 The American dream come true.
 Mr. Gerber pioneered photoplotting in PCB fabrication, which is the link with the format.
 Ucamco is honored to look after a format called after this brilliant man.